WELLlife COVID-19/Flu Test Transcript

 WELLlife COVID-19/Flu A & B Audio Described Video Transcript

-This product is for in vitro diagnostic use, over-the-counter use, and use with anterior nasal swab specimens.
+This product is for in vitro diagnostic use, over the counter use, and use with anterior nasal swab specimens.
 An anterior nasal swab sample can be self-collected by individuals aged 14 years or older.
-Children aged 2–13 years should be tested by an adult.
+Children aged 2-13 years should be tested by an adult.

 Carefully review the instructions before performing the test.
 Failure to follow the instructions may result in inaccurate test results.